Seb-GRAF/Seb-GRAF/README.md

 ## 👋 Hi there
-End of 2021 I started learning web development, been enjoying the challenge a lot.
+I started learning web development middle of dec.
+2021.
+Coming from a different background, I have been enjoying the challenge a lot.

 ## 🎯 Goals
 - Mastering ReactJS